Create an AI agent

 Create AI agent tools

-AI agents use tools to perform actions besides language generation, for example to retrieve structured or unstructured data, execute code, or talk to remote services (e.g. send an email or Slack message).
+The first step is to create a tool to give to your agent.
+Agents use tools to perform actions besides language generation, for example to retrieve structured or unstructured data, execute code, or talk to remote services (e.g. send an email or Slack message).

 Run the following code in a notebook cell.
 It uses the %sql